oVirt/ovirt-site/source/develop/release-management/features/storage/incremental-backup.md

 - Add 'Enable Incremental Backup' checkbox on New/Edit Disk dialogs.

-- Removing last snapshot should be disabled if 'Enable Incremental Backup' is checked and the base image is raw.
-Backup must be disabled in order to remove the last snapshot.
+- Removing last snapshot will disable 'Enable Incremental Backup' if base image is raw.
+Snapshot must be created in order re-enable 'Enable Incremental Backup'.

 ### Open Issues